◆World Smart Energy Week 2015 (WSEW) ◆

-Commercial Service Japan announces the 29th NOA Conference – a one-on-one business matchmaking event between U.S. firms and Japan’s electric power utilities and suppliers – to be held on May 22, 2014 in Tokyo, Japan.
+Commercial Service Japan announces the 30th NOA Conference – a one-on-one business matchmaking event between U.S. firms and Japan’s electric power utilities and suppliers – to be held on May 21, 2015 in Tokyo, Japan.
 This is an opportunity for representatives of U.S. suppliers of non-fuel materials and equipment and their Japanese agents to sit down in individual meetings with procurement managers from Japan’s 12 Japanese electric power companies (10 major utilities and 2 wholesalers), all in one place.
 Do not miss this important event!

 Details are as follows:

-Date: Thursday, May 22, 2014
+Date: Thursday, May 21, 2015

 Time: 9:00 a.m. – 6:00 p.m. (approximately)

 (Address: 2-1-2 Azabudai, Minato-ku, Tokyo 106-8649, Japan)

 About the NOA Conference:

 The first NOA Conference took place in Tokyo, Japan in July 1995, following a successful procurement seminar held in New Orleans in September 1994 by Japanese electric utilities and jointly organized by the U.S. Departments of Commerce and Energy.
 At that time, representatives from 12 Japanese electric power providers and representatives from U.S. suppliers participated in the seminar.
 To maintain the enthusiasm shared by the U.S. and Japanese attendees at that first 1994 seminar, the New Orleans Association (NOA) was formed and the Department of Commerce began holding regular NOA conferences.
 These conferences usually consist of annual, half- or full-day events in Tokyo, hosted by CS Tokyo and consisting of keynote speeches, name card exchange, a networking lunch or reception, and one-on-one business matchmaking meetings.
 The NOA Conference was suspended in 2011 and 2012 in the wake of the March 2011 earthquake and tsunami, and reconvened in 2013.
-We continue the 29th NOA Conference in 2014, with more focus on business matchmaking sessions.
+We continue the upcoming 30th NOA Conference in 2015, with more focus on business matchmaking sessions.